maubanel/GMS2-Animation/squash-stretch-ii/README.md

 ##### `Step 4.`\|`BTS`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now remove the background and trim, scale and resize canvas to `128` by `128`.
 Now the ball size has shrunk because of the long stretch piece.
 I will need to re-export all the ball frames to `.png` to maintain scale.
+The stretch animations are exported as `spr_stretch_1.png`, `spr_stretch_2.png`, `spr_stretch_3.png`.

 ![trim, scale and resized frames](images/trimScale.png)